APPENDICES

 5

-Youngest son Joachim, by his second wife, born in St. Martin Parish in October 1815, may have died young.
+Youngest son Joachim, by his father's second wife, born in St. Martin Parish in October 1815, may have died young.

-Other LOUVIEREs on the Western Prairies
+Other LOUVIÈREs on the Western Prairies

-Area church and civil records make it difficult to link some Louvieres in the western parishes with known Acadian lines of the family there:
+Area church and civil records make it difficult to link some Louvières in the western parishes with known Acadian lines of the family there:

-Joseph Louviere died near New Iberia, then in St. Martin but now in Iberia Parish, in October 1844.
-He was only 12 years old.
+Joseph Louvière died near New Iberia in October 1844, age 12.
 The priest who recorded the boy's burial did not give the parents' names.

-Vileor Louviere married Vores Cory in a civil ceremony in St. Martin Parish in January 1860.
+Vileor Louvière married Vores Cory in a civil ceremony in St. Martin Parish in January 1860.
 The parish clerk who recorded the marriage did not give the couple's parents' names.

-In June 1860, the federal census taker in St. Martin Parish counted a single slave--a year-old black female--on Dumastrait Louvier's farm.
+In June 1860, the federal census taker in St. Martin Parish counted a single slave--a year-old black female--on Dumastrait Louvièr's farm.

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS

-Twenty years after the first of the family came to Louisiana, a cousin of the D'Amour dit de Louvieres came to the colony from France in 1785:
+Twenty years after the first of the family came to Louisiana, a cousin of the D'Amour dit de Louvières came to the colony from France in 1785:

 ~

-A Louviere from St. James Parish moved to upper Bayou Lafourche during the early antebellum period and created a third center of family settlement there.
+A Louvière from St. James Parish moved to upper Bayou Lafourche during the early antebellum period and created a third center of family settlement there.
 His descendants settled as far down the valley as the coastal marshes of Terrebonne Parish:

-Descendants of Jean-Louis LOUVIERE (c1776-1847; Mathieu, père, Mathieu, fils, Louis, Jean-Baptiste)
+Descendants of Jean-Louis LOUVIÈRE (c1776-1847; Mathieu, père, Mathieu, fils, Louis, Jean-Baptiste)

 1